kreynolds/vibe_zstd/README.md

 - `compress(data, level: nil, dict: nil)` - Convenience method for one-off compression.
 Returns compressed data.
 - `decompress(data, dict: nil)` - Convenience method for one-off decompression.
 Returns decompressed data.
 - `frame_content_size(data)` - Returns the decompressed size of a compressed frame, or nil if unknown or invalid.
 Useful for pre-allocating buffers.
+- `compress_bound(size)` - Returns the maximum compressed size for data of given uncompressed size.
+Useful for buffer pre-allocation.
-- `train_dict(samples, max_dict_size: 112640)` - Trains a dictionary from an array of sample strings.
+- `train_dict(samples, max_dict_size: 112640)` - Trains a dictionary from an array of sample strings using the default algorithm.
 Returns the trained dictionary data as a string.
 The `max_dict_size` parameter specifies the maximum dictionary size in bytes (default is 112KB).
+- `train_dict_cover(samples, max_dict_size: 112640, k:, d:, steps: 0, split_point: 1.0, shrink_dict: false, shrink_dict_max_regression: 0, nb_threads: 0)` - Trains a dictionary using the COVER algorithm for better compression.
+Parameters `k` (segment size) and `d` (dmer size) are required.
+Returns the trained dictionary data.
+- `train_dict_fast_cover(samples, max_dict_size: 112640, k:, d:, f: 0, steps: 0, split_point: 0.75, accel: 0, shrink_dict: false, shrink_dict_max_regression: 0, nb_threads: 0)` - Trains a dictionary using the fast COVER algorithm for faster training with good quality.
+Parameters `k` and `d` are required.
+Optional `f` (log of frequency array size) and `accel` (acceleration level 1-10) control speed vs quality tradeoff.
 - `get_dict_id(dict_data)` - Returns the dictionary ID from raw dictionary data.
 Returns 0 for raw content dictionaries, non-zero for trained dictionaries.
+- `get_dict_id_from_frame(data)` - Returns the dictionary ID from a compressed frame.
+Returns 0 if no dictionary was used.
+Useful for determining which dictionary to use for decompression.

 ## Thread Safety and Ractors